IGame4FUN/Timberborn-Map-Resizer/README.md

 "(can be negative) shift_y: "_

 **Can:**
--Copy terrain, water and moisture maps and entities.
+-Copy terrain, water and moisture maps.
+-Copy entities.
 -Resize (-+) the map.
 -Shift the map.